Effects of Transport Regulation on the Oil Market: Does Market Power Matter?

 Knut Einar Rosendahl

-Norwegian University of Life Sciences (UMB) - Department of Economics and Resource Management; Statistics Norway - Research Department
+Norwegian University of Life Sciences; Statistics Norway - Research Department

 The Scandinavian Journal of Economics, Vol. 115, Issue 3, pp. 662-694, 2013